rfinnie/2ping/doc/2ping.md

     A listener is required as the remote end for a client.
     When run as a listener, a SIGHUP will reload the configuration on all interfaces.

+\-\-loopback
+:   Use one or more client/listener pairs of UNIX datagram sockets.
+    Mainly for testing purposes.

+\-\-loopback-pairs=*pairs*
+:   Number of pairs to generate when using *\-\-loopback*.

 \-\-min-packet-size=*min*
 :   Set the minimum total payload size to *min* bytes, default 128.
     If the payload is smaller than *min* bytes, padding will be added to the end of the packet.